 Pronounced Napally, this is consistently voted one of Asia’s best beaches, and yet due to its location in Myanmar, many people don’t end up going there.

-Although you may think more of temples and jungle in Myanmar, its little-explored coastline is just as beautiful as any others on this list.
+Although you may think more of temples and jungles in Myanmar, its little-explored coastline is just as beautiful as any others on this list.

 As tourism is still quite new in Myanmar, this isn’t the beach to visit if you’re after partying and water sports.

-What you will find here is fresh local cooking, bicycles for hire and small fishing boat trips.
+You will find fresh local cooking, bicycles for hire and small fishing boat trips here.

 18- Kelingking Beach, Bali, Indonesia

-The trek to the top can be hot and sweaty, but the view and the beach itself make it worthwhile.
+The trek to the top can be hot and sweaty, but the view and beach make it worthwhile.

 This is an extremely popular beach for tourists, but if you arrive early enough (the hike down takes around an hour), you’ll have the beach to yourself.

-There are no cafes and shops in the tiny cove, just soft sand and blue ocean, so make sure to bring some supplies with you.
+There are no cafes and shops in the tiny cove, just soft sand and blue ocean, so bring some supplies.
+This tour will get you there.

 19- Bawah Island, Indonesia